Sourwood (Oxydendrum arboreum)

 Family: Ericaceae (Heath)

-Characteristics: The 3-8 inch long leaves are dark green, toothed, and have an elongated shape with pointed ends.
+Characteristics: The 3-inch to 8-inch-long leaves are dark green, toothed, and have an elongated shape with pointed ends.
 In the fall, leaves turn yellow, red, and marron.
 In June-July, small, fragrant, white flowers appear on 4-10 inch long panicles.
-These flowers are followed by ⅓ inch long capsules that turn a silver-gray when they ripen in September.
+These flowers are followed by capsules that turn a silver-gray when they ripen in September.
 These capsules remain on the tree throughout the winter.
 Bark is gray-brown and deeply ridged, often forming a square pattern.
 This tree has a pyramidal shape and has drooping branches.
 It usually grows 25-30 feet high and 20 feet wide.

 Foliage: Deciduous (leaves lost seasonally)

 Geographic Origin: Eastern and southeastern United States

 Cultivation Notes: Requires low maintenance.
 Does best in full sun, though can tolerate part shade.
 Prefers acidic, moist, and well-drained soils.
 This tree is intolerant to drought and air pollution.